-When I first came back to British Columbia and had more time on my hands, I had developed quite the routine with my friend Trish the Dish: my coming over on Friday, usually after my noon yoga class.
-Just us girls, Trish, myself, and her lovely baby Melody.
-Trish would often take a shower, or take a minute to herself while I sat on the couch and watch The Bold & The Beautiful with her baby.
+I’ve developed quite the routine with my friend Trish the Dish, my coming over on Friday, usually after my yoga class.
+Just us girls, Trish, myself, and her lovely baby Melody (the Bold & the Beautiful baby from yesterday’s blog).
 I don’t know how good babies are at deciphering irony, but Melody got an earful of humorous soap opera commentary.
-I hope she wasn’t just laying there in my lap, in her little jammies, taking me seriously, and cataloging the information for later use.
+But I hope she wasn’t just laying there in my lap, in her little jammies, taking me seriously, and cataloging the information for later use.
 “Don’t worry mom, you don’t have to explain men to me…boozy old Aunt Alicia told me all about them a long time ago”.

 I’m exclaiming my enthusiasm for such an awesome relic, when I notice the envelope with my name on it.
 (Well, it actually says “Hippy”, a nickname from our younger days, along the same era where she was christened Trish “the Dish”).
 A present?
 For me?
 Fabulous!
 When she was pregnant, I had given her this book, to help her with the difficult days.